The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 You might be surprised to learn that it doesn’t always make sense to merge your car insurance policy with your husband or wife.
-The three big things to consider when thinking about before adding an additional person to your policy are:
+Here are three big things to consider before thinking about adding an additional person to your policy:

-- If you or your partner has a bad driving record, i.e., lots of at-fault accidents or citations, your bill will be higher because they are being rated on your policy.
-Your spouse getting their own policy would ensure you are not financially penalized for their driving mistakes.
+If you or your partner has a bad driving record, i.e., lots of at-fault accidents or citations, your bill will be higher because they are being rated on your insurance policy.
+Your spouse getting their own policy would ensure you are not financially penalized for their driving history.

-- If you drive a Toyota Corolla but your significant other drives a Lamborghini, you should expect a significant difference in your premiums.
-Your insurance company has to soften the risk of insuring such a high-value car by charging a high premium.
+If you drive a Toyota Corolla but your significant other drives a Lamborghini, you should expect a significant difference in your premiums.
+Your insurer has to soften the risk of insuring such a high-value car by charging a high premium.
 If you’re worried about footing the bill for their fancy and expensive car, think about getting your own policy.

 If you're looking for additional articles related to car insurance, see our related content below!